dayvonjersen/miscellaneous/listen/README.md

 # listen
+listen on a port and print all incoming data to stdout

+## why
 because I've had to write this more than once

-## what
-listens on a port and prints any data that comes in

-## why
-you know how you use telnet to figure out how things like ftp and smtp work
+you know how you use telnet to figure out how things like ftp and smtp work?

 sometimes you need to analyse the request a client is sending